-The ADC voltage reference (VREF) may optionally be output on PB0.
-To output the internal VREF on PB0, the ADC must be enabled (ADC\ENABLE bit set in the ADC\CFG register) and PB0 must be configured in analog mode.
+The ADC voltage reference (VREF), may be internally generated or externally sourced from PB0.
+If internally generated, it may optionally be output on PB0.
+To output the internal VREF on PB0, the ADC must be enabled (ADC ENABLE bit set in the ADC CFG register) and PB0 must be configured in analog mode.